×

 UMSL supports and encourages most international collaborations but also recognizes that Federal sponsors have legitimate concerns about protecting U.S. government (taxpayer funded) research and development activities such as those performed at UMSL.

 The items below contain guidance regarding the types of relationships and activities that researchers are expected to disclose to their sponsors and/or to the University.
-Additional information about relevant University of Missouri - St. Louis policies and NIH and NSF requirements is provided in the Resources section below.
+Additional information about relevant University of Missouri - St. Louis policies and NIH and NSF requirements is provided in the resources section below.
 Other federal agencies may have other, specific reporting requirements.

 Disclosures to Federal Sponsors